90+ Italian Terms of Endearment for Every Loved One in Your Life

 Italians love terms of endearment that are literally pet names.
 They use them regularly with their bimbi, and the most common are:

-- topolino/a – “little mouse”.
-Funny enough, Topolino is also the name that Italians use for Mickey Mouse since the character’s creation.
+- Topolino/a – “little mouse”.
+Funny enough, Topolino is also the name that Italians have used for Mickey Mouse since the character’s creation.

 It’s funny for children to be nicknamed after their favorite food.
 The most used children pet names inspired by food in Italian include: